wdk-docs/vscode-docs/api/extension-guides/notebook.md

 ---
 # DO NOT TOUCH — Managed by doc writer
-ContentId: 535b4d05-c2c8-424a-b075-2cd91566b8da
+id: 535b4d05-c2c8-424a-b075-2cd91566b8da
 DateApproved: 7/6/2023

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: Use the Notebook API to create rich Notebook experiences within Visual Studio Code.
+description: Use the Notebook API to create rich Notebook experiences within Visual Studio Code.
 sidebar_position: 8
 ---